tytydraco/yessleep/out/Unit_6B.md

 Paul gave a small, uncertain nod.
 “Well… I’ll see what I can do.
 In the meantime, I’ll think of a workaround.”

 He left not long after.
-And true to his word, he came back a few days later—this time with a buddy, another contractor who I didn’t speak to.
+And true to his word, he came back a few days later, this time with a buddy, another contractor who I didn’t speak to for the majoirty of the time they worked on my vent.

 They installed a filter over my end of the vent and sealed off the ductwork leading to 6B completely.

-Thick tape.
-Extra padding.
-Metal plating.
-Like they were trying to wall off a disease.

 “You’re good now,” Paul said, wiping his hands on a rag.
 “Whatever was up there won’t get into your unit anymore, it should smell better now.”